clustarr/docs/docs/how-does-it-work.md

 ![](./assets/images/overview/delete-host.png)

 The user decides to [delete a host](webinterface.md#delete-host) using the webinterface.
 The corresponding playbook stops and removes the selected Proxmox VM.
-If the host is a cluster node it generates an updated RKE config on the controlserver and uses RKE to apply cluster changes.
+If the host is a cluster node, it generates an updated RKE config on the controlserver and uses RKE to apply cluster changes.